maurobonfietti/rest-api-slim-php/README.md

 Main technologies used: `PHP, Slim 3, MySQL, Redis, PHPUnit and JSON Web Tokens.`

-Also, I use other aditional tools like: `Docker & Docker Compose, Travis CI, Swagger, Code Climate, Scrutinize, Sonar Cloud, PHPStan, Heroku, CORS, environment variables, composer and git.`
+Also, I use other aditional tools like: `Docker & Docker Compose, Travis CI, Swagger, Code Climate, Scrutinizer, Sonar Cloud, PHPStan, Heroku, CORS, environment variables, composer and git.`

 More info about this project in my post: [How to create a REST API using Slim PHP](https://maurobonfietti.github.io/2019-06-03-rest-api-slim-php/).